How to Grow Angel Trumpet Flowering Shrub

 Historically, it has been used as a hallucinogenic drug.
 It is a dangerous drug, that has caused many deaths, especially from teenagers experimenting with it after hearing rumors about its hallucinogenic powers.
 It is most often ingested in the form of tea.

-If you have children or pets, we highly recommend you seriously consider the risks before growing this plant.
+If you have children or pets, we strongly recommend you seriously consider the risks before growing this plant.

 Angel Trumpet Plant Propagation